 Don’t let this opportunity pass by.
 I implore you to take action and make your voice heard.
 Encourage your state and federal representatives to call on the pharmaceutical industry to open their books and to be held accountable for their actions.

+At CDPHP, we believe that high-quality, affordable health care should be accessible to all.
 Remember, there is no good reason why a pill, which has been affordable and effective for more than six decades, should suddenly be out of reach for millions because one man says so.

 Comments are closed.